NickxDxx/Binary-image-processing-exercise-with-Captcha-images./README.md

 # Computer-vision-
+1. cropped orignal picture
-1,2. cropped orignal picture, change to garyscale
+2. changed to garyscale
 3. read from bianry, change to 2d array, filtered all single blak pixel with 0 neighboour in a 3x3 box
 4. find text skeletion as filled with white holes, only show white pixels with above 6 black neighboor in a 3x3 box.